-Wondering what to say in your thank you notes?
+Wondering what to write in your thank you notes after the funeral?

 All you need to write is a simple sentence or two.
 Write your message in preprinted sympathy cards (add your note along with the printed sentiment), or purchase blank note cards.